 Our Schools

-The mission of Richard Wright Public Charter Schools for Journalism and Media Arts is to transform students in grades 8-12 into well-versed media contributors by providing a student-centered environment that connects them to the classics and modern languages and a curriculum focused on strong writing skills and vocabulary.
+The mission of Richard Wright Schools is to transform students in grades 8-12 into well-versed media contributors by providing a student-centered environment that connects them to the classics and modern languages and a curriculum focused on strong writing skills and vocabulary.

 Richard Wright provides rich, balanced, and diverse opportunities to all students, supporting the mission and vision of the schools, fostering intellectual, cultural, social growth, and promoting physical health and wellness.
 Students participate in various clubs, sports, activities, events, and trips that encourage students to utilize mental and physical practical application of concepts, skills, and processes they are continually learning both in and beyond the classroom.

-From professional organizations in the media industry, distinguished colleges and national educational associations, visiting artists and journalists, to an end of the year multimedia gala event, RWPCS continually provides unique opportunities for its students to enhance, supplement, and stimulate each student’s life holistically.
+From professional organizations in the media industry, distinguished colleges and national educational associations, visiting artists and journalists, to an end-of-the-year multimedia gala event, Richard Wright Schools continually provides unique opportunities for its students to enhance, supplement, and stimulate each student’s life holistically.

 CEO Corner

-I am honored and humbled to be Founder and Chief Executive Officer of the Richard Wright Public Charter Schools, an institution that embraces the rich heritage of Washington, DC and the bright future of all of the city’s students and residents.
-The Founders and the Board of Trustees of our organization are thrilled to have public schools that will draw students to a superior learning environment to become a community of academic scholars forging a shared identity which will produce an array of future leaders for the 21st century.
+I am honored and humbled to be Founder and Chief Executive Officer of Richard Wright Schools, an institution that embraces the rich heritage of Washington, DC and the bright future of all of the city’s students and residents.
+The Founders and the Board of Trustees of our organization are thrilled to have public schools that will draw students to a superior learning environment to become a community of academic scholars, forging a shared identity that will produce an array of future leaders for the 21st century.

-At Richard Wright Public Charter Schools, we are proud of the challenge of building a long lasting academic legacy.
-Those who will graduate from Richard Wright Public Charter Schools will have benefited from the knowledge, ideals, and experiences received from our institution which we believe will make a very strong impact on the community as a whole.
+At Richard Wright Schools, we are proud of the challenge of building a long-lasting academic legacy.
+Those who will graduate from Richard Wright Schools will have benefited from the knowledge, ideals, and experiences received from our institution, which we believe will make a very strong impact on the community as a whole.

 School Leadership

-Members of the RWPCS Management Team have worked together at other establishments with great records of success, commitment and dedication needed for educating students of Washington, D.C.
+Members of the Richard Wright Schools Management Team have worked together at other establishments with great records of success, commitment and dedication needed for educating students of Washington, D.C.
 The group believes that academic rigor should be offered and expected at every institution of learning.

 Dr. Marco Clark – Founder & CEO

-Dr. Marco Clark is a well-respected educator, forward thinking innovator, exemplary author, polarizing public speaker, and veteran in the world of urban education.
-Dr. Clark currently serves as the Founder and Chief Executive Officer of the Richard Wright Public Charter Schools for Journalism and Media Arts in Washington, D.C.
+Dr. Marco Clark is a well-respected educator, forward-thinking innovator, exemplary author, polarizing public speaker, and veteran in the world of urban education.
+Dr. Clark currently serves as the Founder and Chief Executive Officer of the Richard Wright Schools in Washington, D.C.
 In addition to his work as Founder and CEO, he is Chairman of “Man the Block,” an organization focused on providing safe passage for students to and from school.

 Executive Leadership